prod-feng/SGE-QRSH-Wraper/README.md

 # SGE-QRSH-Wraper

-For SGE (sun Grid Engine) users, when your use qlogin and qrsh to run interactive jobs, the process you get on the work node has not set the SGE runtime environment, also like CUDA_VISIBLE_DEVICE, DISPLAY env variables.
+For SGE (sun Grid Engine) users, when your use qlogin and qrsh to run interactive jobs, the process you get on the work node has not set the SGE runtime environment(like SGE_*,JOB_ID,etc), also like CUDA_VISIBLE_DEVICE, DISPLAY env variables.

 To get these env variables to be set as a batch job does, you can use the qrsh, following a shell command.